KasperSchlosser/nabqr/README.md

   - The timesteps to use for the LSTM.

 **Output:**
-The pipeline saves the following outputs:
+The pipeline saves the following outputs and also returns them:

 - **Actuals Out of Sample**:
   - File: `results_<today>_<data_source>_actuals_out_of_sample.npy`